 Her love for illustration, sculpting and painting has turned into a fulfilling home career .
 She specializes in Halloween and Christmas folk art but loves to design for all occasions.
 Her goal was to appeal to collectors who favored her spooky style but to her surprise her work has been sought after by children’s magazines, publications and Halloween collectors.
 The lean towards children’s art has left the artist thrilled with the direction her art has taken.

 Carmen is a wife and mother and works full time creating her art in her studio at her home.
-Her and her family currently live on a beautiful old farm in rural Indiana.

 You can contact the artist by emailing her at

 or using the contact form on the contact page.